Master of Puppets: Accolades and legacy

 Master of Puppets has appeared in several publications' best album lists.
 It was ranked number 167 on the list of Rolling Stone's 500 Greatest Albums of All Time, maintaining the rating in a 2012 revised list, and upgrading to number 97 in a 2020 revised list.
 The magazine would also later rank it second on its 2017 list of "100 Greatest Metal Albums of All Time", behind Black Sabbath's Paranoid.
 Time included the album in its list of the 100 best albums of all time.
 According to the magazine's Josh Tyrangiel, Master of Puppets reinforced the velocity of playing in heavy metal and diminished some of its clichés.
 Slant Magazine placed the album at number 90 on its list of the best albums of the 1980s, saying Master of Puppets is Metallica's best and most sincere recording.
 The album is featured in Robert Dimery's book 1001 Albums You Must Hear Before You Die.
 IGN named Master of Puppets the best heavy metal album of all time.
 The website stated it was Metallica's best because it "built upon and perfected everything they had experimented with prior" and that "all the pieces come together in glorious cohesion".
 Music journalist Martin Popoff also ranked it the best heavy metal album.
+Rock Hard ranked the album as the second greatest rock and metal album of all time, behind AC/DC's Back in Black.
 The album was voted the fourth greatest guitar album of all time by Guitar World in 2006, and the title track ranked number 61 on the magazine's list of the 100 greatest guitar solos.
 Total Guitar ranked the main riff of the title track at number 7 among the top 20 guitar riffs.
-The April 2006 edition of Kerrang! was dedicated to the album and gave away to readers the cover album Master of Puppets: Remastered.
+The April 2006 edition of Kerrang! was dedicated to the album and included the cover album Master of Puppets: Remastered as a giveaway.

 Master of Puppets became thrash metal's first platinum album and by the early 1990s thrash metal successfully challenged and redefined the mainstream of heavy metal.
 Metallica and a few other bands headlined arena concerts and appeared regularly on MTV, although radio play remained incommensurate with their popularity.
 Master of Puppets is widely accepted as the genre's most accomplished album, and paved the way for subsequent development.
 The album, in the words of writer Christopher Knowles, "ripped Metallica away from the underground and put them atop the metal mountain".
 David Hayter from Guitar Planet recognized the album as one of the most influential records ever made and a benchmark by which other metal albums should be judged.
 MTV's Kyle Anderson had similar thoughts, saying that 25 years after its release the album remained a "stone cold classic".
 Carlos Ramirez from Noisecreep believes that Master of Puppets stands as one of the most representative albums of its genre.